pinjalask/100DaysOfCode/day2/odin-recipes/README.md

 Step-2: Recipe page

 1. Created a new directory within the odin-recipes directory and named it as recipes.
 2. Created a new HTML file within the recipes directory and named it after the recipe it contains.
-For example lasagna.html.
+Example lasagna.html.
-3. Included an heading with the recipe’s name as its content.
+3. Included an h1 heading with the recipe’s name as its content.
 4. Back in the index.html file in odin-recipes directory, added a link to the recipe page which I have created using a link tag.

 Step-3: Recipe page content